FANTASY FALLS · good between 800 and 600 cfs of inflow to Salt Springs

 May 15†

 Typical miss ≈ 1 day; worst 2 (2021* aside).
-Yes, really — windows this size
+The window is small and the

-call to the day.
 Graded on the 1,000 cfs inflow landmark, the sharpest point on the falling limb;

 prime opens up to a week before it (that's the 800 → 600 band). † 2026 graded by paddler confirm —